 Since1996 SRT has operated a facility in Johnson City, Tennessee, for the commercial recycling of mercury-containing lamps (fluorescent, metal halide, high pressure sodium, etc.) and other hazardous post-consumer products.
-SRT now operates four facilities in Tennessee, one in Kennesaw, GA, and Burlington, NC, which are integrally engaged in such recycling operations.
+SRT now operates four facilities in Tennessee, one in Kennesaw and GA which are integrally engaged in such recycling operations.

 SRT accepts and manages only materials for which legitimate recycling technologies and markets exist, and is helping in the development of these technologies and markets.
 SRT maintains records of each shipment of recyclable materials that are received, processed, and sent off-site, and can readily "track" a customer's recyclables via a unique Bill of Lading number.